How American Soldiers Voted in World War II

 Example of Confusing Nature:

 The process of voting was rather mundane for most soldiers.
-One soldier describes that “on Sept 27th around Villers-les-Moivron, I had mailed an absentee ballot for the coming election.
+One soldier describes that “…on Sept 27th around Villers-les-Moivron, I had mailed an absentee ballot for the coming election.
 I put an X by the candidate of my choice and sent it back with one the cooks to be mailed.
 I wonder if the rain at home kept people away from the polls” (Adkins Jr. and Adkins III. pg.
 74-75).
 Though, voting at the front could be dangerous.
-In one instance an officer killed taking completed ballots to an APO (Army Post Office).
+In one instance, an officer was killed taking completed ballots to an APO (Army Post Office).
 In a second, a Japanese bomb was dropped and destroyed, along with other things, all the voting records for a unit.
 In a third, the Germans attacked and captured ballot supplies and took several Americans as prisoners who were in the process of voting.
-Unfortunately, for prisoners no voting materials were sent to them as it would require them to release military information (Carter 39-42).

 1944 Voting Pictures